biharamalith/newapp/README.md

-# ToDO Application
+# ToDo Application

 A new Flutter project.
-This is My Fiest project with Flutter.
+This is My First project with Flutter.

 ## Getting Started